MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 Picture 2.
 Application ID

 2. Generate new Client Secret by opening All settings -\> Keys.
 Set some Key description and select needful Duration.
 Save changes.
-Note that a secret value will not be available after living the page.
+A secret value will not be available after leaving the page.

 ![](media/microsoft-identity-manager-2016-ma-graph/fdbae443f9e6ccb650a0cb73c9e1a56f.png)

 Picture 3.
 New Client Secret

-3. Add “Microsoft Graph API” to the application by opening “Required permissions”.
+3. Add “Microsoft Graph API” to the application by opening “Required permissions.”

 ![](media/microsoft-identity-manager-2016-ma-graph/908788fbf8c3c75101f7b663a8d78a4b.png)